A man takes a photo of a woman on a hike in the sunset.Photo Credit:

 Free Images provides over 300,000 free stock images under its own license.
 The license allows a very broad range of uses, though it does list several restricted use cases (which are quite common for most free image sites).

-Kaboompics uses its own license, which is similar to Creative Commons Zero except that you cannot redistribute its photos.
-There are two things that I love about Kaboompics: one, it allows me to search by color, and two, it provides a complementary palette of colors in the photo.
+Kaboompics uses its own license, which is similar to Creative Commons Zero, except that you cannot redistribute its photos.
+There are two things that we love about Kaboompics: 1.
+It allows search by color, and 2.
+It provides a complementary palette of colors in the photo.

 free-images